josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 16.1.
 Scaling Prediction Service

-### Deploying a TensorFlow Model

-* **Deploying a Trained TensorFlow Model**
-  * A saved model contains trained parameters and computation.
+* _A saved model is a complete TensorFlow program containing trained parameters and computation._
+* **Saved Models**: Stored as directories on disk, with `saved_model.pb` being a protocol buffer describing the function.
-  * It's useful for sharing or deploying with other frameworks (e.g., TensorFlow Lite, TensorFlow.js).
+* *Saved models can be used for sharing or deploying with other frameworks like TensorFlow Lite, TensorFlow.js, and TensorFlow Serving.*
-* **Saved Models**
-  * Created by calling `tf.saved_model.save()`.
-  * Stored as a directory on disk.
-  * Includes the protocol buffer `saved_model.pb`.

 ---

 ### 16.1.1.
 TensorFlow Serving

-### Setting up TensorFlow Serving
+* **TensorFlow Serving**: Hosts trained TensorFlow models as API endpoints through a model server.
+    * Allows loading models from different sources
+    * Supports REST and gRPC API endpoints
-* **Install**: Install TensorFlow Serving with Docker for ease of use.
+    * Can be installed with Docker for ease of use
-* **Setup Steps**:
-	+ Train and save a model with TensorFlow.
-	+ Serve the saved model using TensorFlow Serving.
-* _Alternative_: Use a managed TensorFlow prebuilt container on Vertex AI.

 ---

 ## 16.2.
 Serving (Online, Batch, and Caching)

-* **Best Practices for Serving Strategy**
-	+ Choose between batch prediction and online prediction based on data volume and complexity
+* *_Serving Options_*: Batch prediction and online prediction
-	+ Consider scalability and latency requirements when selecting an option
+* *_Best Practices_*
+  * _Caching Strategy_: Implement a cache layer to improve serving performance
+  * _Scalability_: Design architectures that scale with the model's complexity
+  * _Monitoring_: Continuously monitor system performance for optimization

 ---

 ### 16.2.1.
 Real‐Time Static and Dynamic Reference Features

-**Real-Time vs. Static Reference Features**
+* **Input Features**:

-* *_Static Reference Features_*:
+    * *_Static Reference Features_*: fixed, batch-updated values (e.g., customer ID)
-	+ Values do not change in real time
-	+ Updated in batches
-	+ Examples: customer ID, movie ID
-	+ Stored in NoSQL databases optimized for singleton lookup operations (e.g., Firestore)
+        * Available in data warehouses
+        * Used for estimating prices, recommending products
-* *_Dynamic Real‐Time Features_*:
-	+ Computed on the fly in event-stream processing pipelines
+    * *_Dynamic Real-Time Features_*: computed on the fly (e.g., sensor data)
-	+ Aggregated values available for specific windows or sessions
-	+ Use cases: real-time sensor data, product recommendations, news article suggestions
+        * Use cases: predicting engine failure, recommending news articles

 ---

 ### 16.2.2.
 Pre‐computing and Caching Prediction

-**Offline Pre-Computing for Reduced Latency**

-* **Key Concept**: Store pre-computed predictions in a low-latency data store like Memorystore or Datastore.
+* **Batch Scoring Architecture**: Pre-compute predictions in batch scoring jobs and store them in a low-latency data store for online serving.
-* *_Benefits_*:
-  * Improved online prediction latency
-  * No need to call model for online prediction
-* *_Challenges_*:
-  * Handling high cardinality (many entities) for efficient pre-computation
+* **Types of Lookup Keys**:
+  * _Specific Entity_: predictions based on unique IDs (e.g., customerid, deviceid)
+  * _Hybrid Approach_: precompute for top-N entities and use model for remaining entities
+* **Hashed Combination of Input Features**: create a hashed key for combination of input features and store corresponding prediction value

 ---

 ## 16.3.
 Google Cloud Serving Options

-* **Vertex AI Deployment Options**:
+* _Deployment Options in Google Cloud_
-  * Online predictions
+  * Online and batch predictions available
-  * Batch predictions
-* Supported deployment types:
-  * AutoML
-  * Custom models
+  * Both AutoML and custom models supported

 ---

 ### 16.3.1.
 Online Predictions

-**Setup a Real-time Prediction Endpoint**
-* Import existing model or deploy custom trained AutoML/Custom Model on Google Cloud.
-	+ Verify model file naming conventions match required formats (e.g., `.pb`, `.joblib`, or `.bst`)
-	+ Push custom container image to Artifact Registry using Cloud Build (if needed)
+* To deploy a real-time prediction endpoint, import models from elsewhere into Google Cloud.
+    * *_Models must be in compatible formats_*:
+        + TensorFlow SavedModel: `saved_model.pb`
+        + scikit-learn: `model.joblib` or `model.pkl`
+        + XGBoost: `model.bst`, `model.joblib`, or `model.pkl`
-* Follow these steps:
+* Follow these steps to set up a prediction endpoint:
-  * Deploy model resource to endpoint
+    * Deploy the model resource to an endpoint.
-  * Make prediction
+    * Make a prediction.
-  * Undeploy model resource if not in use
+    * Undeploy the model resource if not in use.

 ---

 ### 16.3.2.
 Batch Predictions

-**Batch Prediction Overview**

-* Run a job on model and input data in Google Cloud Storage
-* Input data must be formatted according to AutoML or custom model requirements
+* You can run batch predictions using AutoML models or custom-trained models.
-* Output can be saved in BigQuery table or Cloud Storage bucket
+    * Batch predictions can be prepared in JSON Lines, TFRecord, CSV files, file list, BigQuery tables, or as a Google Cloud Storage bucket.

-  * _Format Options_
-    + JSON Lines: Store instances as JSON Lines file in Cloud Storage bucket
-    + TFRecord: Compressed files with gzip, stored in Cloud Storage bucket
-    + CSV: Input instance per row, first row header, string values enclosed in double quotes
-    + File list: Text file with Cloud Storage URIs to input files
+        * To enable model monitoring for batch predictions, you need to select for output a Google Cloud Storage bucket.

 ---

 ## 16.4.
 Hosting Third‐Party Pipelines (MLflow) on Google Cloud

-**Hosting MLflow Pipelines on Google Cloud**

-* Use **Google Cloud Vertex AI Experiments** and **PostgreSQL DB** to track experiments.
-* Create a **Google Cloud Storage bucket** to store artifacts.
-* Run MLFlow using a **Google Cloud plug-in**, or install it on a **Compute Engine instance** or **Kubernetes** with a **Docker environment**.
+* **MLflow Overview**: *Open source platform for managing machine learning life cycle, library agnostic and language independent*
+    * _Tackles four primary functions:_
+        - Tracking experiments
+        - Packaging ML code
+        - Managing models
+        - Model registry

 ---

 ## 16.5.
 Testing for Target Performance

-### Testing Your Model for Performance in Production

-* **Verify model stability**: Test that weights and outputs are numerically stable, checking for NaN or null values.
+* **Testing for Production**
+  * Check training-serving skew and model quality with real-time data
-* **Monitor performance over time**: Track model age and performance throughout the ML pipeline to detect potential issues.
+  * Monitor model age and performance throughout the ML pipeline
+  * Test for numerically stable weights and outputs (e.g., no NaN or null values)
-* **Use automated testing tools**: Utilize services like Vertex AI's Model Monitoring and Feature Store to simplify testing and debugging.
+  * Utilize tools like Vertex AI Model Monitoring and Feature Store to detect skew and monitor performance

 ---

 ## 16.6.
 Configuring Triggers and Pipeline Schedules

-### Triggering Training or Prediction Jobs on Vertex AI
-* **Cloud Scheduler**: Set up a cron job schedule to automate training or prediction jobs.
-* **Vertex AI Managed Notebooks**: Execute and schedule jobs using Jupyter Notebook, referencing [https://cloud.google.com/vertex-ai/docs/workbench/managed/schedule-managed-notebooks-run-quickstart](https://cloud.google.com/vertex-ai/docs/workbench/managed/schedule-managed-notebooks-run-quickstart)
-* **Cloud Build**: Use for custom training and deployment to Cloud Run, leveraging CI/CD capabilities.
+* **Triggering Training/Prediction Jobs**
+    * Use services like Cloud Scheduler, Managed Notebooks, Cloud Build, or Cloud Run to schedule and execute training or prediction jobs on Vertex AI.
+    * Consider using orchestrators like Cloud Workflows, Cloud Composer, or TFX pipelines for complex workflows.

 ---

 ## 16.7.
 Summary

-### TF Serving Scaling Prediction Service Summary

-* **Overview**: Scalable prediction service using TF Serving
+* _TF Serving Overview_
-	+ Predict function and SignatureDef for output retrieval
+  * Covers predict function and its relation to SignatureDef
-	+ Online serving architectures (static & dynamic) and pre-computing/caching
+  * Discusses online serving architecture options (static, dynamic, caching)
-* **Deployment**: Models deployed via online & batch mode with Vertex AI Prediction and Google Cloud options
+  * Explains model deployment methods (online, batch) with Vertex AI Prediction and Google Cloud options
-* **Production Performance**: Factors causing degradation, including training-serving skew & data quality changes
+  * Identifies performance degradation factors (training-serving skew, data quality changes)

 ---

 ## 16.8.
 Exam Essentials

-**TensorFlow Serving Overview** * _TF Serving is a model serving system that deploys trained TensorFlow models for prediction._ * It supports multiple deployment options, including Docker, and provides scalability features. **Key Concepts** * **Online, Batch, and Caching Scales**: Online serves predictions in real-time, batch serves predictions in batches, while caching improves latency. * _Caching vs. Batch Serving_: Caching is a type of batch serving that stores models in memory for faster access. * **Real-Time Endpoints**: Set up endpoints using Google Cloud Vertex AI Prediction for custom or external models. **Performance and Automation** * Test target performance and understand model degradation issues. * Use Vertex AI services, such as Model Monitoring, to address performance
+### TensorFlow Serving Overview
+* **What is TensorFlow Serving**: A framework for serving machine learning models in production.
+* **Deployment using Docker**: Set up TF Serving with Docker containers for scalable model deployment.
+* _**Scalable prediction services**: Online, batch, and caching serving modes for improved performance._

+* **Model Serving Response**: Saved model's SignatureDef tensors define the prediction response format.
+* _**Online vs. Batch Serving**: Real-time invocation (static or dynamic reference features) vs. batch processing with caching for faster responses._
+* _**Caching Strategies**: Improve serving latency by storing frequently accessed predictions._

 ---

+* **Google Cloud Options**: Set up real-time endpoints using Google Cloud Vertex AI Prediction and configure batch jobs.
+* _**Vertex AI Services**: Monitor model performance, diagnose degradation issues, and automate pipelines._

-issues. * Configure triggers and schedule pipelines using Cloud Scheduler and Vertex AI managed notebooks scheduler.
+* **Configure Triggers and Pipelines**: Schedule triggers with Cloud Scheduler and manage workflows for automated pipeline execution.

 ---
 # 17. Chapter 11Designing ML Training Pipelines